Film Review: Enter The Fat Dragon (2020) 影評《肥龍過江》

-Unlike many internet information about this film, the most of Japanese sequences are obviously shot in sound stage with blue/green screens.
-Behind the scene footage is available at the ending roll.

-*v2:* 1.
-This is not a pure remake of the most important Hong Kong film master Sammo Hung's ''Enter The Fat Dragon'' (1978) which is kung-fu spoof of Bruce Lee's Way of the Dragon (1972).
+1. This is not exactly a pure remake of the most important Hong Kong film master Sammo Hung's ''Enter The Fat Dragon'' (1978) which is a kung-fu spoof of Bruce Lee's Way of the Dragon (1972).
 Sammo Hung transferred main plot of Way of the Dragon and limited the stage in Hong Kong.
 And this Enter The Fat Dragon 《肥龍過江》(2020) revived the international narrative staging of the Way of the Dragon (1972).
 In fact, both of them just borrowed the title from Bruce Lee's Enter the Dragon (1973).

 2. Unlike many internet information about this film, the most of Japanese sequences are obviously shot in sound stage with blue/green screens.
 Behind the scene footage is available at the ending roll.